10up/Engineering-Best-Practices/README.md

 ## Contributions

 We don't know everything!
-We hope that this can serve as a starting point for the community to improve experiences across the web.
-We welcome pull requests and spirited debates.
+We welcome pull requests and spirited debates :)

 ## License